Sweatadas1234/SuperStore-Analysis-using-MS-Execl/README.md

   - Calculated total revenue, sales, profit, and quantities.
   - Identified overall growth trends and areas needing attention.

-## How to Use the Project

-### Requirements
-- Python 3.x
-- Libraries: Pandas, Matplotlib, Seaborn

 ### Steps
 1. Clone the repository: